 This very study, which asked people to go through on and off fasting cycles for six months, noted an important reduction of a particularly pesky enzyme linked to aging, higher cancer risks and even tumor growth (PKA enzyme).

-If you were originally thinking: Why do people do intermittent fasting for weight loss?
+If you were originally thinking: Why do people do intermittent fasting for weight management?

-The better question is, why don’t more people practice intermittent fasting for weight loss?
+The better question is, why don’t more people practice intermittent fasting for weight management?

 Why cut back every day, when you could see fat loss results by fasting a few times a week?